 Is San Diego dog-friendly?
 Are you looking for dog-friendly activities in San Diego, California?
-WOOF, I’ve got you covered!
+WOOF, this traveling Yorkie has you covered!

 As a native Californian, I’m lucky to have visited “America’s Finest City” more times than I can count with all my claws!
-Located in Southern California near the Mexican border, San Diego is paws down one of the most dog-friendly cities in America with a plethora of dog-friendly restaurants, bars, beaches, hotels along with free poop bag stations on almost every corner.
-With year-round sunshine and mild weather, San Diego is a fun destination to visit with your dog practically any time of the year.
+Located in sunny Southern California near the Mexican border, San Diego is, PAWS DOWN, one of the most dog-friendly cities in America, with a plethora of dog-friendly restaurants, bars, beaches, and hotels along with free poop bag stations at practically every corner.
+With year-round sunshine and comfortable, consistent weather, San Diego (or SD, for short) is a fun destination to visit with your dog practically any time of the year.
 Unlike my hometown San Francisco where it’s always a lil’ chilly, SD is the perfect (I mean, PAWfect) place for some furry fun in the sun (without panting).

 #1 Walk along the San Diego Bay

-Follow your dog’s robust wet nose along N Harbor Drive or Pacific Hwy for some sniff worthy views of the San Diego Bay and all the ships that call it home.
-Start in Harborview District and walk those furry paws southward along the water, passing the California dreamin’ towering palm trees on the rectangular oh-so-green Waterfront Park.
+WOOF, follow your dog’s robust wet nose along N Harbor Drive or Pacific Hwy for some sniff worthy views of the San Diego Bay and all the ships that call it home.
+Start in Harborview District and walk those furry paws southward along the water, passing the California dreamin’ towering palm trees on the rectangular ARF-so-green Waterfront Park.
 Since I’m quite the 7 lb. athlete, I usually don’t make a stop until I set my alpha paws on South Embarcadero Park, which makes about a 2-mile walk one-way.
-However, you can cut in to explore some of San Diego’s best neighborhoods – Little Italy, Downtown, Marina, or Gaslamp.
+However, you can cut right in to explore some of San Diego’s best dog-friendly neighborhoods – Little Italy, Downtown, Marina, or Gaslamp.

-#2 Snap a picture with that giant Red Chair in Little Italy (corner of India Street & Date Street)
+#2 Pose with that giant Red Chair in Little Italy (corner of India Street & Date Street)

 ARF, I may be tiny compared to this gigantic, wooden bright red lawn chair, but that doesn’t mean I can’t put my furry butt in it.
 “That Red Chair” is a famous custom-built adirondack chair sitting right in front of the Little Italy San Diego sign at the corner of India Street & Date Street.
 It is one of the most iconic things you can do in SD with your dog.
-Sitting or standing on such a massive high chair sure reiterates my TOP DOG identity.
-Whether you have a small dog like me or a big dog (like my Weimaraner cousin Sonny), you must make a quick stop for a timeless picture of your dog with the iconic blue and white Little Italy sign in the backdrop.
-Don’t forget to #LittleItaly and #ThatRedChairSD on your IG post!
+Sitting or standing on such a massive high chair reiterates my TOP DOG identity.
+Whether you have a small dog like me or a big dog (like my “little” Weimaraner cousin Sonny), you must make a quick stop for a timeless picture of your dog with the iconic blue and white Little Italy sign in the backdrop.
+Don’t forget to add #LittleItaly and #ThatRedChairSD to your IG post!

 #3 Watch the sunset over the Pacific Ocean

-From La Jolla to Pacific Beach to Mission Beach, I can watch (or sniff) the dreamy California sunset over the Pacific Ocean all day, any day.
-For the duration of your visit, pick a different spot every day to enjoy the sunset with your furry traveler.
-Your viewing locations for sunset watching are endless: white sandy beaches, oceanfront restaurants, oceanview parks, or waterfront walkways; regardless of your selection, I am pawsitive that the brilliantly red and orange sunset on the often turbulent coastline will melt your heart (as it did with my little Yorkie heart).
-My go-to viewing spot is Ellen Browning Scripps Park in La Jolla, which gives me jaw-dropping panoramic views of the Pacific ocean.
+From La Jolla to Pacific Beach to Mission Beach to Coronado, I can watch (or sniff) the dreamy California sunset over the Pacific Ocean all day, any day.
+For every single day of your stay, choose a different viewing spot each time to enjoy the sunset with your furry traveler.
+In San Diego, your viewing locations for sunset watching are endless: white sandy beaches, oceanfront restaurants, oceanview parks, or waterfront walkways.
+Regardless of your selection, I am pawsitive that the brilliantly red and orange sunset on the often turbulent coastline will melt your heart (as it did with my little Yorkie heart).
+My go-to viewing spot is Ellen Browning Scripps Park in La Jolla, which gives me jaw-dropping panoramic views of the gorgeous Pacific ocean.

 #4 Enjoy a beach day